 How do you weigh up one against the other?

 You and your spouse have history, a connection (perhaps lost at present), possibly children.
 You may still love your spouse.
 Yes – it is possible to love two people at once.
 Before you throw out your marriage, make sure it is the right thing to do.
-Not because ending a marriage is necessarily wrong (we are the Divorce Club after all), but because you might be ending your marriage for the wrong reasons and come to regret it.
+Ending a marriage is not necessarily wrong (we are the Divorce Club after all).
+But you might be ending your marriage for the wrong reasons and come to regret it.

 Although a marriage often can’t survive the aftermath of an affair, those couples that do stay together after infidelity often report being stronger than ever before, being more understanding of each others’ needs and enjoying a rekindling of former passion and intimacy.
 Could this happen to you?
 Would you want it to?